Tips for Buying a House in Utah

 During the buying process, it’s easy to become hyper-focused on the house itself.
 Then, after you buy, you look around and realize that your dream home is in a nightmare location.

 Drive past your prospective house at different times of the day.
-Morning, afternoon, and late-night if possible See what’s going on.
+Morning, afternoon, and late-night if possible.
+Check out the neighborhood.
 Do your daily commute.
 How much time does that add?
 If you do use public transit to get to and from work, how does that factor?

 Where is the nearest grocery store, park, nightspots, restaurant?
 How about schools and getting your kids to and from?